CSCfi/csc-user-guide/docs/apps/r-env-for-gis.md

 # R for GIS

-This page is for the spatial R libraries and tools installed in the R environment in Puhti.
+This page is for the spatial R libraries and tools installed in the R environment in Puhti-rhel7.
 Documentation for R in general is located on the [`r-env-singularity` page](r-env-singularity.md).
-Spatial libraries are included in all R versions in Puhti.
+Spatial libraries are included in all R versions in Puhti-rhel7.

 ## Usage